szxysdt/rwkv_tokenizer_cpp/README.md

 # RWKV_Tokenizer_CPP

 This repository contains a C++ implementation of the RWKV Tokenizer, which is designed to tokenize text for use with the RWKV language model.
 The tokenizer uses a vocabulary file in JSON format and relies on the RapidJSON library for parsing.
+This repository will prepare for the subsequent development of LLM-TPU-RWKV.

 ## **Notice !**
 **This repository is in the development stage, please do not use it in the production environment!**